Liquor License Information

 Once approved, the City will send the recommendation to the AZ DLLC.
 The approximate processing time from date of submittal to the state is 65-105 days.

 Permanent Extension of Premises

 Extension of Premise is an AZ DLLC application to extend the footprint of an existing licensed footprint.
-All applications need to be notarized and submitted directly to the City of Scottsdale Current Planning Department at 7447 E. Indian School Road, Suite 110 to start the process.
+All applications need to be notarized and submitted directly to the City of Scottsdale Current Planning Department at 7447 E. Indian School Road, Suite 105 to start the process.
 You will need to have a dimensioned site plan to show the existing, licensed area and the new, proposed area.
 This may require a Development Review Board approval for any improvements made.
 If any exterior improvements are proposed, a Pre-Application meeting with City staff is required.

 The City of Scottsdale's role is to make a recommendation to the State on whether or not the liquor license footprint should be enlarged.
 Once the City receives an Arizona Department of Liquor License application from the applicant, City staff will contact the applicant on the process timeline.
 Once a recommendation is made by the City Council, the applicant may hand-carry the recommendation to the state to expedite the process or staff will mail the recommendation to the State.

 Temporary Liquor License requests are AZ DLLC applications.
 All completed applications need to be submitted to the City of Scottsdale first to initiate the process.
 When the temporary liquor license is part of a Special Event, coordinate through the Special Event process.